vicsteiner/nonviolent_communication/main_notes.md

   * Empathy For Silence
     * Empathize with silence by listening for the feelings and needs behind it.

 **09. Connecting Compassionately With Ourselves**

+NVC's most important use may be in developing self-compassion.

   * Remembering The Specialness Of What We Are
+    * We use NVC to evaluate ourselves in ways that engender growth rather than self-hatred.
   * Evaluating Ourselves When We'Ve Been Less Than Perfect
+    * Avoid shoulding yourself.
   * Translating Self-Judgments And Inner Demands
+    * Sel-judgments, like all judgments, are tragic expressions of unmet needs.
   * NVC Mourning
+    * NVC mourning: connecting with the feelings and unmet needs stimulated by past actions we now regret.
   * Self-Forgiveness
+    * NVC self-forgiveness: connecting with the need we were trying to meet when we took the action that we now regret.
   * The Lesson Of The Polka-Dotted Suit
+    * We are compassionate with ourselves when we are able to embrace all parts of ourselves and recognize the needs and values expressed by each part.
   * Don't Do Anything That Isn't Play!
+    * We want to take action out of the desire to contribute to life rather than out of fear, guilt, shame, or obligation.
   * Translating "Have To" To "Choose To"
+    * With every choice we make, be conscious of what need it serves.
   * Cultivating Awareness Of The Energy Behind Our Actions
+    * Be conscious of actions motivated by the desire for money or approval, and by fear, shame, or guilt.
+Know the price you pay for them.
+    * The most dangerous of all behaviors may consist of doing things "because we're supposed to".

 **10. Expressing Anger Fully**
   * Distinguishing Stimulus From Cause